OpenEvalProject/evals/manuscripts/elife-32054/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/32054/elife-32054-fig2-v2.jpg)

-**Figure 2.:** (A) Sample spiking activity of five randomly selected excitatory cortical cells in the resting state, which is defined as a regime of minimal thalamic drive ().
+**Figure 2.:** (A) Sample spiking activity of five randomly selected excitatory cortical cells in the resting state, which is defined as a regime of minimal thalamic drive ($D_{LGN}=1x10^{-4}$).
 The firing activity of those neurons is highly correlated, and synchronized to the phase of simulated EEG alpha oscillations (top).
-(DLGN=1x10-4B) Activity of the same cortical neurons in the task state, where thalamic drive is high ().
+(B) Activity of the same cortical neurons in the task state, where thalamic drive is high ($D_{LGN}=1$).
 The spiking activity is now irregular and asynchronous, leading to a flat EEG activity where alpha oscillations have been suppressed.
-(DLGN=1C) Effect of gradual increase in thalamic drive on alpha power and mean firing rates for both cortical (grey) and sub-cortical (green) neurons.
+(C) Effect of gradual increase in thalamic drive on alpha power and mean firing rates for both cortical (grey) and sub-cortical (green) neurons.

 Increases in thalamic inputs have a destabilizing effect on endogenous oscillations.
 While increasing thalamic drive also increased firing rates throughout the system, a gradual suppression of synchronous alpha activity could also be observed: the power of endogenous alpha oscillations decreased substantially.
 This increased thalamic drive also changed the spiking patterns of cortical neurons: spiking activity became irregular and asynchronous, in line with studies showing a transition towards decorrelated cortical dynamics at task-onset (Pfurtscheller et al., 1996; Poulet et al., 2012; Churchland et al., 2010).
 This negative correlation between alpha power and spike rate is further in line with other experimental findings (Haegens et al., 2011; van Kerkoerle et al., 2014).
 Taken together, these results demonstrate that changes in thalamic state are sufficient to destabilize alpha oscillations throughout the thalamo-cortical loop, as well as to shape spike correlations.
 We thus defined rest and task states as limit cases of low (i.e. rest) and high (i.e. task-engaged) thalamic drive, respectively (see Materials and methods), as indicated in Figure 2C.
 We note that aside from the thalamic input, the network parameters were kept constant.
 Such a smooth and gradual destabilization of alpha oscillations is suggestive of a noise-induced supercritical Hopf bifurcation (See Materials and methods).
 According to this well-known mechanism (Horsthemke and Lefever, 1982), noise acts as a gain control parameter by which non-linear oscillations sustained by delayed and recurrent inhibition (as in our model) can be altered and/or suppressed by a change in noise variance (Lefebvre et al., 2015; Hutt et al., 2016).
 In the process, noise also linearizes the dynamics by smoothing the non-linear response function of threshold systems (Gammaitoni, 1995; McDonnell and Abbott, 2009; Lefebvre et al., 2015).
 In the context of our model, rest and task-engaged states would then correspond to opposite points above and below the transition point, respectively, where the ‘noise’ is here mediated by increasingly irregular input from thalamus to cortex.

 Having defined rest and task-engaged states in our network model and having characterized the influence of thalamic activity on alpha oscillations, we next asked how state-dependent changes in resting state oscillations (the destabilization of alpha oscillations) were impacted by cortical periodic stimulation.
-To disambiguate the contribution of resonance (the amplification of endogenous oscillations) and entrainment (the phase locking to an externally applied frequency) and to test network responses, we first considered a cortical stimulation with moderate amplitude and frequency of 11 Hz (ωstim), which does not share any low order harmonic relationship with the endogenous frequency (i.e. ωo=8 Hz).
+To disambiguate the contribution of resonance (the amplification of endogenous oscillations) and entrainment (the phase locking to an externally applied frequency) and to test network responses, we first considered a cortical stimulation with moderate amplitude and frequency of 11 Hz ($\omega_{stim}$), which does not share any low order harmonic relationship with the endogenous frequency (i.e. $\omega_{o}=$8 Hz).
 This was done to align our simulation to a previous experimental setting (Alagapan et al., 2016), in order to determine whether we could reproduce the previously observed state-dependent effects.
 Then, we investigated how spiking activity and cortical oscillations properties changed as thalamic drive was gradually increased in the presence of periodic stimulation (Figure 3).
 We first computed the correlations in the spiking response amongst excitatory cells in the cortical network, either with 11 Hz stimulation or with no stimulation (sham), see Figure 3A.
 Without stimulation, thalamic drive suppresses correlated spiking and synchronous activity decreases.
 By contrast, when stimulation is applied in regimes of weak thalamic drive, correlations are lower than in the sham condition, indicating that stimulation itself interferes with endogenous activity.
 By increasing thalamic drive, spike-rate correlations gradually increase, indicating that cells are becoming entrained by the stimulation.
 Taken together, these observations elucidate a gradual transition from recurrent to externally driven dynamics as thalamic input is increased.
 To explore this further, we plotted, in Figure 3B, the peak power found both at alpha frequency (8 Hz) and at stimulation frequency (here 11 Hz).
 The power at stimulation frequency did indeed increase during the transition from the rest to the task state and that a shift in oscillatory regime can be observed.
 Indeed, one can clearly observe a jump in the dominant frequency from 8 Hz (endogenous alpha frequency) to 11 Hz (stimulation frequency) as resting state alpha oscillations are gradually suppressed.

 ![Figure 3.](https://cdn.elifesciences.org/articles/32054/elife-32054-fig3-v2.jpg)

 **Figure 3.:** (A) Firing-rate correlations of cortical excitatory neurons (average pairwise correlation between firing rates) as a function of thalamic drive with 11 Hz stimulation and sham (no stimulation).
 Without stimulation (sham), correlations in the network decrease as endogenous oscillations are suppressed.
 By contrast, with 11 Hz stimulation, correlations increase monotonically with thalamic input as the cells become entrained by the stimulation.
-(B) Peak power at the endogenous alpha frequency (=8 Hz) and at the stimulation frequency (ωo=11 Hz) as a function of increasing thalamic drive.
-The power of the endogenous oscillations is gradually suppressed, whereas the opposite occurs at the stimulation frequency, suggesting a transition between oscillatory regimes. (ωstimC) Full-power spectral density distribution as a function of thalamic drive.
+(B) Peak power at the endogenous alpha frequency ($\omega_{o}$=8 Hz) and at the stimulation frequency ($\omega_{stim}$=11 Hz) as a function of increasing thalamic drive.
+The power of the endogenous oscillations is gradually suppressed, whereas the opposite occurs at the stimulation frequency, suggesting a transition between oscillatory regimes.
+(C) Full-power spectral density distribution as a function of thalamic drive.
 Without stimulation, increase in thalamic drive destabilizes endogenous alpha oscillations and power is gradually suppressed.
 In presence of stimulation, the destabilization of endogenous oscillations is more abrupt and is replaced by spectral power at the stimulation frequency.
-Stimulation parameters for (A), (B) and (C) were 0.15, S==11 Hz. (ωstimD) Mutual information between stimulation and network response as a function of increasing noise throughout the network, both with and without stimulation.
-When stimulation of weak amplitude (here 0.10) is applied, and the mutual information peaks at some intermediate value of noise, indicating that stochastic resonance is involved.
-(S=E) Phase distribution of firing-rate responses across trials at 11 Hz in the rest state ().
+Stimulation parameters for (A), (B) and (C) were $S=$0.15, $\omega_{stim}$=11 Hz.
+(D) Mutual information between stimulation and network response as a function of increasing noise throughout the network, both with and without stimulation.
+When stimulation of weak amplitude (here $S=$0.10) is applied, and the mutual information peaks at some intermediate value of noise, indicating that stochastic resonance is involved.
+(E) Phase distribution of firing-rate responses across trials at 11 Hz in the rest state ($D_{LGN}=1x10^{-5}$).
 In each trial, the stimulation was applied at a random phase.
 This is why the phase distribution is uniform over all angles (black line).
 The phase difference between the stimulation and the network response is also uniform, indicating that the network dynamics are not phase locked to the stimulus (i.e. there is no entrainment).
-(DLGN=1x10-5F) By contrast, in the task state (), cortical firing rates are phase locked to the stimulation, and the distribution shows a strong peak at the preferred phase (orange area).
-Here, DLGN=1x10-5 and S=0.1 = 11 Hz.ωstim
+(F) By contrast, in the task state ($D_{LGN}=1x10^{-5}$), cortical firing rates are phase locked to the stimulation, and the distribution shows a strong peak at the preferred phase (orange area).
+Here, $S=0.1$ and $\omega_{stim}$ = 11 Hz.

 We hypothesized that this enhanced spectral power at the stimulation frequency might occur through SR. SR has been implicated in the enhancement of sub-threshold signals in which random fluctuations — of either external or internal origin — act like a pedestal increasing the sensitivity of stimulated neurons to a given set of low-intensity inputs (Miniussi et al., 2013).
 Initially formulated in bistable systems with an implicit time-scale (a ‘resonance’), SR is also present in systems with threshold nonlinearities, which we note are present in our model.